nbw/fluentdex/README.md

 **This is just an experiment repo.
 The eventual goal is to create a configurable library.**

 A Fluentd OUTPUT server that implements Fluentd's [Forward output specification](https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1#eventtime-ext-format).
-In otherwords, a server that receives messages from FluentD.
-For sending logs to FluentD, checkout projects like [Fluentd logger backend](https://github.com/jackjoe/logger-fluentd-backend).
+In other words, a server that receives messages from FluentD.
+For sending logs to FluentD, check out projects like [Fluentd logger backend](https://github.com/jackjoe/logger-fluentd-backend).

 This repo is largely based on wojtekmach's [Fluentx](https://github.com/wojtekmach/fluentx).